 When you’re hiring for an open position, why does it always seem that the people who you don’t want applying, apply; and the people you do want to apply, don’t?

-Your online job ad and application could be contributing to the problem.
+Your online job application process could be contributing to the problem.

 As the economy continues to improve, and talented candidates have more jobs to choose from, “little” things like the way your job ads are written and the design and functionality of your online application matter more than ever.